Peter Pepper – An Oddly-Shaped Pepper Variety

 If you do end up growing the peter pepper, there are several culinary uses for the pods.
 They are very similar to cayenne peppers, with thin walls and a medium heat level.

-I found the best use was to dehydrate and grind the peppers into a spicy powder.
+I found the best uses were to make hot sauce, or dehydrate and grind the peppers into a spicy powder.
 This makes a perfect substitute for cayenne powder, adding a nice kick of heat to any meal that needs it.

 The very thin walls mean that the peter pepper is not great for pickling, but here are some other uses:

-• Dehydrating – Definitely my top pick.
+- Dehydrating – Definitely my top pick.
 Dry the peppers in a food dehydrator or the oven and grind into a fine powder.
+The dried powder can last a year or long in the pantry.

-• Fermenting – If you’re into fermentation, the peter pepper is a suitable candidate for a brine ferment.
+- Fermenting – If you’re into fermentation, the peter pepper is a suitable candidate for a fermented pepper mash.
 You can then use the ferment to make a tasty Louisiana-style hot sauce.

-If you want to class down your garden while bringing a smile to the faces of your visitors, I recommend growing the peter pepper.
-They are silly and strange, and they can also be used for food.
+If you want to class-down your garden while bringing a smile to the faces of your visitors, I recommend growing the peter pepper.
+They are silly and strange, and they are actually quite tasty, perfect for spicy recipes.
 The perfect companion to a quirky garden.